I do not own either One Piece or Justice League Unlimited.

 Irritated at the tone, he showed some of his temper as he turned around to say a tad sharply, "Why not?"
 Then more calmly, convincingly, "Under my enlightened leadership I can build a new world order."

 The very proof of it was in this room, with technology decades and decades ahead of its time.
 How he had re-forged the Axis Forces into something worthy of greatness.

 "All this from one laptop computer?"

-Yes, he had been close enough to it to have found it before discovering Hitler within his icy prison, and the laptop was here now, even if the green man had never glanced towards the table, but to recognize it . . .
+Yes, this mystery intruder had been close enough to it to have found it before discovering Hitler within his icy prison, and the laptop was right here even if the green man had never glanced towards the table, but to recognize it . . .

 It was best to remain silent, inviting answers.

 "I'm from the future, the same as you."

 Well, well, this was definitely turning out to be a most fascinating conversation.
 He felt a smile breaking across his face, and did nothing to hide it.

 "I'm not from the future," he corrected, walking over to where he had left his precious laptop out earlier.
 "But this is.
 Sixty years from now, it'll be a child's toy."
 He tapped a button to activate it, displaying the new Nazi logo.
 "But today it is the most powerful weapon on Earth."